San Francisco is preparing a ban on e-cigarettes

 Although many of the liquids contain nicotine, there are some that do not contain the highly addictive substance, or contain very small amounts

-Although the negative effects of both nicotine and cigarettes have been documented by scientists, the e-cigarette is a relatively new technology, so there are still few available about how it can affect health.
-A study by researchers at Roswell Park Regional Cancer Center (Roswell Park Comprehensive Cancer Centerfound that the urine of people using e-cigarettes contained higher traces of heavy metals, lead, cadmium, pyrene and acrylonitrile than those of non-smokers or non-smokers.
+Although the negative effects of both nicotine and cigarettes have been documented by scientists, the e-cigarette is a relatively new technology, so there is still little information available on how it can affect health.
+A study by researchers at the Roswell Park Regional Cancer Center (Roswell Park Comprehensive Cancer Centerfound that the urine of people using e-cigarettes contained higher traces of heavy metals, lead, cadmium, pyrene and acrylonitrile than those of non-smokers or non-smokers.

 On the other hand, some researchers claim that the use of e-cigarettes helps adult smokers to quit or reduce their dependence on cigarettes.

-For example, the UK government recently launched a campaign to persuade smokers to switch to vaping.
-In one sense, the ideal solution would be to not smoke at all, but Public Health England, a government agency, claims that vaping is 95% less harmful than smoking and that data from the of smoking showed that 65% to 68% of smokers who used e-cigarettes with nicotine replacement therapy successfully quit smoking.
+For example, the UK government recently launched a campaign to persuade smokers to switch to vaporizing.
+In a way, the ideal solution would be to not smoke at all, but the Public Health Department of England, a government agency, claims that vaping is 95% less harmful than smoking and that data from the smoking cessation program showed that 65% to 68% of smokers who used e-cigarettes with nicotine replacement therapy successfully quit smoking.

 Of course we should mention that everyone now agrees with the ban on scented products for the electronic cigarette.